ValGabe/Data-Librarianship-Mgmt.-24-FA-INFO-628-01-Final-Project/Images/Revised Images/README.txt

 Repeat the above process for each gender field (Female, Male, Transwoman, etc.).
 This will create a set of fields that represent the count of each gender at the corresponding centroids.

+To create heatmaps, right click on each layer > properties > symbology > and change the topmost field into graduated